Pension offsetting in divorce

 When is pension offsetting appropriate?

-Pension offsetting in divorce fits best when:
+Pension offsetting in divorce is appropriate when:

 • A clean break is preferred

-62% of clients consider offsetting
+62% of clients consider pension offsetting

 And that’s not surprising.
 People commonly offset pensions against property.

 Property feels tangible and emotionally important.
-The desire for stability and a sense of home after divorce can be powerful.
+The desire for stability and a sense of ‘home’ after divorce can be powerful.

 Trading pension value for property can be the right call.
 Just make sure the differences are fully understood before decisions are made.